Control Testing Lead - Cyber Security

 Create job alert

-As a Control Testing Lead, you will play a key role within the Information Security team, supporting the Control Test and Assurance Manager in the delivery a robust and forward-looking Cybersecurity Control Testing & Assurance Programme.
+As a Control Testing Lead, you will play a key role within the Information Security team, supporting the Control Test and Assurance Manager in the delivery of a robust and forward-looking Cybersecurity Control Testing & Assurance Programme.

 This role requires strong cybersecurity expertise combined with hands-on experience in control testing, particularly in evaluating the effectiveness of security controls and ensuring alignment with internal policies, standards, and industry frameworks.